Micro Instrumentation and Telemetry Systems: Model rocket kits

 MITS had purchased components to build 200 Opticoms but only sold around 100 units.
 Roberts wanted to design a new electronic calculator kit but his partners wanted out.
 Bob Zaller had already left MITS and Forrest Mims was out of the Air Force and wanted to become a full-time writer.
 Roberts bought his 3 partners out for $600 in cash and $350 in equipment.
-(Roberts' four-year commitment to the Air Force ended in mid-1972.)
+(Roberts's four-year commitment to the Air Force ended in mid-1972.)
 Mims and Roberts remained friends and collaborated on books, magazines and instruction manuals.

 Calculators

 Sales had reached $100,000 per month when this advertisement ran in March 1973.

-Ed Roberts' interest in computers began in high school when he built a simple digital computer from relays.
+Ed Roberts's interest in computers began in high school when he built a simple digital computer from relays.
 His first real experience with computers came while at Oklahoma State University where engineering students had free access to an IBM 1620 computer.
-Roberts' office at Weapons Laboratory had the state of the art Hewlett-Packard 9100A programmable calculator in 1968.
+Roberts's office at Weapons Laboratory had the state of the art Hewlett-Packard 9100A programmable calculator in 1968.
 In July 1970, a semiconductor company, Electronic Arrays, announced a set of six LSI ICs that would make a four-function calculator.
 Roberts was determined to design a calculator kit.

 To fund the new project, Roberts sold 15% of MITS to fellow Air Force officer, Lieutenant William Yates.
 He also got an investment from another Weapons Laboratory officer, Major Ed Laughlin.
 Several other officers and scientists at the lab were interested in this state of the art calculator kit and helped with the design.
 Forrest Mims wrote the assembly manual in return for a calculator kit.

 The MITS 816 was known as a "four-function" calculator; it could add, subtract, multiply and divide.
 The display was only 8 digits but the calculations were done to 16 digits of accuracy.
 The custom molded case gave the kit a professional appearance; the kit was $179 and an assembled unit was $275.
 The MITS 816 was featured on the November 1971 cover of Popular Electronics.
 Thousands of calculator orders came in each month, in contrast to poor results for previous kits that MITS had offered.